Kingston Police Force

-The Kingston Police is the municipal police force for the city of Kingston, Ontario.
-It was established by the Common Council of Kingston on December 20, 1841, to control the lawlessness happening in the Province of Canada's capital of 8,500 inhabitants.
+The Kingston Police is the municipal police force for the city of Kingston, Ontario, Canada.
+It was established by the Common Council of Kingston on December 20, 1841, making it one of the oldest police forces in Canada.
+Today, the Kingston Police is made up of approximately 300 members serving an area of 451.58 square kilometers and 132,485 (2021 Census) people.